IndoNLP/nusa-crowd/README.md

 #### Can I create a PR if I have an idea?

-If you have an idea to improve the nusa-crowd repository, please create an `issue` and ask for `feedback` before starting any PRs.
+If you have an idea to improve or change the code of the nusa-crowd repository, please create an `issue` and ask for `feedback` before starting any PRs.

 #### I am confused, can you help me?